Owerre/imbalanced-learning/README.md

 ### 4. Fatality Rate By Month

-The figure below shows the fatality rate is increased in the month of July and August, which is obviously the summer season.
+The figure below shows the fatal collisions are most likely in the month of July and August, which is the summer season in Canada.

 ![fig1](canada-collision/image/fig9.png)